petrasbut/toyrobot/README.md

 # Toy Robot Simulator

 #How to run
-`gradle distip` will build an executable.
+`gradlew distip` will build an executable.

 You can pass a configuration file to the application to setup the board size.
 If no config is found the default `5x5` will be used.